Pierre de Ronsard: Final years

-His last years were saddened not merely by the death of many of his closest friends, but by increasing ill health.
-This did not interfere with the quality of his literary work; he was rarely idle, and some of his final verse is among his best.
-But he indulged the temptation to alter his work repeatedly, and many of his later alterations are not improvements.
+His last years were saddened not merely by the death of many of his closest friends, but by increasing ill health, though he continued his literary work.
 Towards the end of 1585 his health deteriorated, and he seems to have moved restlessly from one of his houses to another for some months.
-When the end came—which, though in great pain, he met in a resolute and religious manner—he was at his priory of Saint-Cosme in Touraine, and he was buried in the church of that name on Friday, 27 December 1585.
+He died at the priory of Saint-Cosme in Touraine, and was buried at the church on Friday, 27 December 1585.